UhhhAaron/SaladBind/DONATE.md

 # Donate to the SaladBind developers
 Although SaladBind does not require funding to operate, you can send the developers money to show your support.

-We greatly appreciate anything you send!
+We greatly appreciate anything you send, although you don't have to do this!
+The only reason this page exists is because people have asked for it - SaladBind is still not a for-profit application, and it never will be.
 More donation options coming soon.

 ## Vukky